VidhyalakshmiKK/Industrial-Copper-Modeling/README.md

 In the copper industry, managing intricate sales and pricing data presents significant challenges.
 This project leverages advanced machine learning techniques to tackle these issues, delivering regression models for accurate pricing predictions and lead classification for improved customer targeting.This project focuses on data preprocessing, feature engineering, and web application development with Streamlit,  addressing real-world manufacturing problems.

 ### Key Technologies and Skills
-Python Scikit-Learn Numpy Pandas Matplotlib Seaborn Streamlit Installation
+Python

+Scikit-Learn

+Numpy

+Pandas

+Matplotlib

+Seaborn

+Streamlit

 ## Features
 ### Data Preprocessing: